majunze2001/majunze2001.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 As a dedicated senior at New York University, I'm majoring in Computer Science and minoring in both Mathematics and Web Programming and Applications.
-Currently, I am working closely with [Professors Joseph Bonneau](https://jbonneau.com/) and [Professor Michael Walfish](https://cs.nyu.edu/~mwalfish/) to pioneer anonymous email domain ownership verification using zero-knowledge proofs.
-Parallelly, I am extending the groundbreaking work I initiated during my internship, focusing on GPU memory disaggregation under the guidance of [Professor Anurag Khandelwal](https://www.anuragkhandelwal.com).
+I am fortunate enough to be advised by [Professors Joseph Bonneau](https://jbonneau.com/) and [Professor Michael Walfish](https://cs.nyu.edu/~mwalfish/) to explore and achieve the potential of Zero-knowledge proofs in domain verification.
+In parallel, I am extending the groundbreaking work I initiated during my internship, focusing on GPU memory disaggregation under the guidance of [Professor Anurag Khandelwal](https://www.anuragkhandelwal.com).

 My research is anchored at the crossroads of systems, networking, and security, areas that allow me to continuously challenge and expand the boundaries of our current knowledge.
 I have also broadened my academic spectrum through past projects in Natural Language Processing and VR/AR Development.